Fun Things to Do With a Laser Pointer

-This will also work on a foggy evening outdoors, or when there's a significant amount of dust in the air.
-In any event, fog beaming is a fun thing to do with your laser pen light.
+This will also work on a foggy evening outdoors, or in areas where there's a significant amount of dust in the air.
+Regardless of where you do it, fog beaming is a fun thing to do with your laser pen light.

-Another cool thing to do with a laser pointer is to attach it to a BB Gun or airsoft, much like a laser sight.
+Another cool thing to do with a laser pointer is to attach it to a BB gun or airsoft rifle, much like a laser sight.

 Obviously this won't be 100% accurate (the BB will probably hit the target an inch or so below where the laser pointer is aiming, depending on how you rig it), but seeing as BB guns aren't terribly precise anyway, it's probably not a big deal.